wevote/WeVoteCordova/README.md

 You may need to install Gradle, a Java build tool for the Android side.  `npm install gradle`

-There is a seperate build proceedure for WeVoteCordova and the We Vote Webapp, but you need to have the WebApp built first to be successful with the WeVoteCordova build since WeVoteCordova relies on the `bundle.js` that is the 'compiled' result of the React WebApp.
+There is a separate build procedure for WeVoteCordova and the We Vote WebApp, but you need to have the WebApp built first to be successful with the WeVoteCordova build since WeVoteCordova relies on the `bundle.js` that is the 'compiled' result of the React WebApp.

-Cordova and our WeVoteCordova wants to load the `bundle.js` from a www directory, that on Steve's Mac is at /Users/stevepodell/WebstormProjects/WeVoteCordova/www and in order to make the setup easy to understand, there is now a www directory in the WebApp at /Users/stevepodell/WebstormProjects/StevesForkOfWebApp/www
+Cordova and our WeVoteCordova wants to load the `bundle.js` from a www directory, that on Steve's Mac is at `/Users/stevepodell/WebstormProjects/WeVoteCordova/www` and in order to make the setup easy to understand, there is now a www directory in the WebApp at `/Users/stevepodell/WebstormProjects/StevesForkOfWebApp/www`
-These two www directories are joined together with [symlinks i.e. Symbolic links](https://en.wikipedia.org/wiki/Symbolic_link)
+These two www directories are joined together with [symlinks/Symbolic links](https://en.wikipedia.org/wiki/Symbolic_link)

 #Creating all the Symlinks